BABY JESUS WAX FIGURINES : A TRADITION OF THE AUGUSTINIAN SISTERS SINCE 1639

 Collection: Hôtel-Dieu de Québec monastery

-Reference: Patrimoine immatériel religieux du Québec
+---Reference: Patrimoine immatériel religieux du Québec